 HGIA has only one fund, the special revenue fund.
 The special revenue fund accounts for the Hawaii Green Infrastructure Loan Program.
-Receipts may include loan repayments and interest earned on program loans made and investments of unused funds.
+Receipts may include loan repayments and interest earned on program loans made and interest and investment earnings of unused funds.
 Initial funding is from proceeds of bonds issued by DBEDT.